-Each year, the DoD does a thorough study of the actual costs to rent a house in each military housing area.
-They use that information to adjust BAH, with some areas and/or ranks increasing or decreasing each year.
+Each year, the DoD calculates the costs to rent a house in each military housing area.
+They use that information to adjust BAH.
+Some areas and/or pay grades will increase and some will decrease each year.
+I’m really curious to see what happens for 2024.

-Thankfully,the DoD has a rate protection policy that means that (almost) no one will see their housing allowance decrease when the BAH rates decrease for their area and rank.
+Thankfully, the DoD has a rate protection policy.
+This means that (almost) no one will see their housing allowance decrease when the BAH rates decrease for their area and rank.

 What Is BAH Rate Protection?

-The DoD policies for BAH ensure that you don’t lose money because BAH has gone down for your rank at your location.
-Your BAH won’t go down as long as you remain at the same duty station.
+The DoD policies for BAH ensure that you don’t lose money because BAH has gone down for your pay grade at your location.
+Your BAH won’t go down as long as you remain at the same duty station, unless you fit one of the two exceptions listed below.
 Your BAH is based on the higher of:

 - the rate you were receiving on 31 December of the previous year, or